 How to Make the Best Puff Pastry Cream Horns

-- What do you need to make cream horns?
-You will need the proper molds to make cream horns.
-Rest assured, they aren't pricey and I'll add the link to the helpful kitchen items below so you can find them with ease.
+- You will need the proper molds to make cream horns.
+Rest assured, they aren’t pricey and I’ll add the link to the helpful kitchen items below so you can find them with ease.